ZjanPreijde/Java-Programming-Masterclass/README.md

 #### Methods in Java (Lecture 28/29/30)

-Repeating code can be put in an other method, so it can be called multiple times (DRY = Don't Repeat Yourself).
-Also for readability it is useful to put blocks of code in an other method.
+Repeating code can be put in another method, so it can be called multiple times (DRY = Don't Repeat Yourself).
+Also for readability it is useful to put blocks of code in another method.
 Methods need meaningful names, so code blocks they are called from remain readable without too many comments.

 Methods can receive arguments